 Build on what you have inhouse and invest further

-Explore the innovative and promising but unproven mRNA
+Explore the innovation and promising but unproven mRNA

 One of the main concerns while conducting the trials is to maintain the safety of the patients and logistics to travel to the trial site.